Florida Assisted Living Affiliation

 How does Florida Assisted Living Affiliation spend its money?

 Florida Assisted Living Affiliation directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Florida Assisted Living Affiliation tax-deductible?